 Returning to Nature

 Another popular location to scatter the ashes is on a dock or boat into the water.
-The idea is that the ashes will scatter far and wide with the current.
-A common theme among the dying is the desire to spread their ashes far and wide as a symbolic way of returning back to nature.
+The idea is that the ashes will scatter all across the oceans making them one with the planet.
+A common theme among people in end of life transitions is the desire to spread their ashes far and wide as a symbolic way of returning back to nature.

 Wanting a Small Memorial at the Site of the Ashes?